64J0/fsharp-monitoring/README.md

 my blog to explain the core concepts of each tool used, with more details regarding the API built.

+## Project components

+In this project we're going to use the following tools and components:

+* FSharp API
+* Prometheus
+* Alertmanager
+* Grafana
+* cAdvisor
+* Grafana Loki
+* Promtail

 ## How to run it?

 Make sure you have the following tools installed: